rhagenson/wgd_disparities/README.md

-# An elevated rate of whole-genome duplication events in cancers from Black patients
+# An elevated rate of whole-genome duplications in cancers from Black patients

 [![DOI](https://zenodo.org/badge/716301237.svg)](https://zenodo.org/doi/10.5281/zenodo.13134595)

 This repository represents the computational analysis for the investigation of WGD racial disparities as conducted in the Sheltzer Lab.
-The associated preprint is available on medRxiv at <https://doi.org/10.1101/2023.11.10.23298349>.
+This work was published as:

+> Brown, L.M., Hagenson, R.A., Koklič, T. et al. An elevated rate of whole-genome duplications in cancers from Black patients.
+Nat Commun 15, 8218 (2024). https://doi.org/10.1038/s41467-024-52554-5

 ## Data Availability